 - Family History Library (FHL) microfilm of births, marriages and deaths in Posa, Slovakia, and 1869 Hungarian census returns for Zemplen County, Hungary

-Now that I had a list of records and other sources I wished to access, I came up with research strategies for each one:
+Once I had a list of records and other sources for information on Mihaly, I came up with research strategies for each one:

 - Check online US Census records (1910, 1920, 1930) for children of Mihaly and Illa Fenchak.